NaimFuad/LPKF-C20-Refurbishing/README.md

 The thought process behind this project was recorded through this report from understanding how the main PCB board controller works , rectifiying what is the problems and how to rebuild the machine controller from scratch.

 Repairing the main board by replacing the IC should be a piece of cake but the only problem arises from the software since it is outdated and also based on license.
 All hardware , software and firmware of he newly refurbished board was from open source community that are free to download and esily available on the market.

+Refer to the Wiki page fpr further information.